-During 2020/21 and 2021/22 audit the Group and PCC accrued for additional costs for additional work to address increase in regulatory standards and additional procedures undertaken by the auditor.
-These additional fees proposed by the auditor but has not yet been approved by the PSAA Ltd.
+During 2020/21 and 2021/22 audit the Group and PCC accrued for additional costs for additional work to address increase in Regulatory standards and additional procedures undertaken by the auditor.
+These additional fees proposed by the auditor was not approved by the PSAA Ltd.